Shnatsel/libdiffuzz/README.md

 ## Quick start for Rust code

+**Note:** Memory Sanitizer [now works with Rust](https://doc.rust-lang.org/unstable-book/compiler-flags/sanitizer.html#memorysanitizer).
+You should probably use it instead of libdiffuzz!

 If your code does not contain `unsafe` blocks, you don't need to do a thing!
 Your code is already secure!

 However, if you have read from [the black book](https://doc.rust-lang.org/nomicon/) and invoked the Old Ones...